MagnusThome/RejsaCAN-ESP32/Tips to setup IDE and get started/README.md

 https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md

-But if you want to use the Arduino IDE this library now supports the S3
+But if you want to use the Arduino IDE this library is now supposed to support the S3

 https://github.com/collin80/esp32_can